 Winter can be tough on your hair.
-The air outside is freezing cold.
+The air outside is colder.
 The air inside is dry.
-You’re dealing daily with static electricity and hat hair.
+You’re dealing daily with static electricity, harsh water treatment chemicals and hat hair.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy